seshachalam-yv/gardener/docs/proposals/28-immutable-etcd-backups.md

   - [Operational Considerations](#operational-considerations)

 ## Motivation

-To enhance the reliability and integrity of ETCD backups by preventing unauthorized modifications, ensuring that backups are consistently available and intact for restoration.
+To enhance the reliability and integrity of etcd database backups, ensuring that backups are consistently available and intact for restoration of the cluster.

 ## Goal

-Implement immutable backup support in Gardener's ETCD clusters to secure backup data against unintended or malicious modifications post-creation.
+Implement immutable backup support in the Gardener ecosystem by adapting all components involved the process of backing up the data of the etcd cluster, to secure the backup data against unintended or unauthorized modifications post-creation.

 ## Proposal

 ### Overview

-Introduce immutability in backup storage to prevent data alterations using cloud provider features that support a write-once-read-many (WORM) model.
+Introduce functionality which enables creation and lifecycle management of snapshots triggered by etcd-backup-restore to be "immutable", i.e. use functionality provided by various cloud providers to create objects which follow the write-once-read-many (WORM) model.
+Using this WORM model would guarantee no data alterations occur after the initial upload of the backup.

 ### Detailed Design

-#### Bucket Lock Mechanism
+#### Bucket Level Immutability

-The Bucket Lock feature configures a retention policy for a Cloud Storage bucket, governing how long objects in the bucket must be retained.
-It also allows for the locking of the bucket's retention policy, permanently preventing the policy from being reduced or removed.
+Bucket level immutability configures a retention policy for a bucket, governing how long objects uploaded to the bucket can not be modified for.
+All objects that are uploaded to the bucket will inherit this retention policy, i.e. the duration for which the object will be immutable (WORM).
+In this duration, objects can neither be modified (write/append) nor deleted.
+Once this policy is enabled for the bucket, it can not be removed from the bucket until all objects in the bucket "expire", i.e. the duration for which they are to be immutable passes (functionality varies slightly provider to provider).

 - **Supported by major providers:**
   - GCS: [Bucket Lock](https://cloud.google.com/storage/docs/bucket-lock)